Policy and Procedure #161.0, Purchasing

 Return to top

 This procedure outlines how staff members acquire goods and services for use in schools/departments in accordance with all applicable Board policies and procedures, federal and provincial laws, acts, regulations, trade agreements and the Broader Public Sector Procurement Directive.
-These requirements for competitive procurement and contracting balance numerous objectives, including accountability, fairness, transparency, value and, ultimately, effective and high-quality service delivery.
+These requirements for competitive procurement and contracting balance numerous objectives, including accountability, fairness, transparency, value, effective, and high-quality service delivery.

 Prevents any one person from controlling the entire procurement process by segregating approvals for the key stages of the procurement process.
 Effective control in an organization includes segregation of duties across functions and individuals.